Anticipated closing costs

 • Title Insurance

-Sellers: As we hammer out your deal, not only will I work to get the highest sales price, but I'll also push for limited closing costs.
-And once we've reached an agreement, I'll give a detailed list of the closing costs so you know exactly what you're paying for.
+Sellers: As we negotiate your sale, I'll not only work to get the optimal sales price, but I'll also campaign for limited closing costs.
+And once we've come to an agreement, I'll fully clarify the closing costs so you are aware of exactly where your money is going.

-Buyers: If you are purchasing a property in Travis County, you will be given a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's previous experience and is required to be within a suitable range so you're not surprised when you come to the closing appointment.
-I'll be willing to go through the LE with you, answering your questions and highlighting any estimates that seem questionable.
+Buyers: If you're purchasing a house in Travis County, you'll be given a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's prior experience and is required to be within a tolerable range so you're not astonished when you reach closing time.
+I'll be happy to review the LE with you, answering your questions and highlighting any estimates in question.

 Looking to Buy?